ekohalsti/mapedit/README.md

 Create database:
 - createdb open_data;psql open_data
 - CREATE EXTENSION postgis;
-- default user is postgres
-- default password is test123

 Database creation using shp2pgsql:
  - Use the name of the db & user as parameters here.